ChiyuSONG/dynamics-of-instruction-tuning/README.md

 1. Get the dataset from the official repository of [CMMLU](https://github.com/haonan-li/CMMLU/tree/master/data) and [AGIEval](https://github.com/ruixiangcui/AGIEval/tree/main/data) and move their contents to "evaluate/cmmlu/data" and "evaluate/agieval/data" respectively.

-2. Calculate the scores in zero-shot and few-shot setting.
+2. Calculate the scores in zero-shot and few-shot settings.
 ```bash
 bash evaluate/cmmlu/llama_7b.sh 0 MODEL_NAME_OR_PATH SAVE_TAG
 bash evaluate/agieval/llama_7b.sh 0 MODEL_NAME_OR_PATH SAVE_TAG
 ```
+      - 0: Specifying the GPU to be used and the default is 0.
+      - MODEL_NAME_OR_PATH: The path for model.
+      - SAVE_TAG: The name of the output and log file; for example, "curated-1000_epoch10".

 ## Citation
 ```
 @ARTICLE{2023arXiv231019651S,